Canoo Inc. (GOEV) Shares Down Despite Recent Market Volatility

-Canoo Inc. (NASDAQ: GOEV)’s stock price has decreased by -5.17 compared to its previous closing price of 0.94.
-Nevertheless, the company has seen a -6.74% plunge in its stock price over the last five trading sessions.
+Canoo Inc. (NASDAQ: GOEV)’s stock price has decreased by -1.73 compared to its previous closing price of 0.90.
+Despite this, the company has experienced a -11.55% fall in its stock price over the last five trading sessions.
 Barron’s reported on 07/14/22 that Canoo Stock Is Jumping Again on Hope for Government Deal

-Moreover, the 36-month beta value for GOEV is 1.15.
-Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+compared to its average ratio and a 36-month beta value of 1.16.
+Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Top 5 Undervalued Stocks To Own In 2023